Dark Sanctuary

-Dark Sanctuary is a French neoclassical darkwave, gothic metal band that was formed in Paris in 1996.
+Dark Sanctuary is a French neoclassical darkwave band that was formed in Paris in 1996.

 History

 The band's first official release was a 20-minute single-track music CD, Funeral Cry, released in 1997.
 At that time, the band consisted of only two members, Arkdae on keyboards and Marquise Ermia on vocals.

 In 1998, the band added additional members to their line-up: Hylgaryss (keyboards), Sombre Cÿr (percussion/bass) and Eliane (violins).
 Together, they recorded their debut album, Royaume Mélancolique.
 They also held their first concert in September 1998 near Paris.

 In November 1999, they signed with Wounded Love Records, and after Marguerite (violins) joined, recorded their 2nd album, De Lumière Et d'Obscurité, which was released in November 2000.

 Right after the recording sessions, Marquise Ermia left the band to continue her studies, and a new singer, Dame Pandora, joined.

 Their third album, L'Être Las - L'envers Du Miroir was released at the beginning of 2003, a few months after the release of a two-track single.

 After few concerts in France, the band returned to Germany to record their fourth album, Les Mémoires Blessées.
 This album, which was released in early 2004, confirmed Dark Sanctuary's own style while providing a deeper maturity, as well as new musical horizons.

 In 2005, their first compilation album Thoughts: 9 Years in the Sanctuary was released.

 Subsequently, they released two albums called Exaudi Vocem Meam – Part 1 and Exaudi Vocem Meam – Part 2, in 2005 and 2006, respectively.

 As of 2009, they will be on an indefinite hiatus.
 They finished recording, and released a collaborative effort with Victoria Francés entitled Dark Sanctuary that year.

-In 2017 Avantgarde Music released "Metal", a compilation of Dark Sanctuary’s own reinterpretation of a few tracks in a gothic-doom metal style, recorded here and there during the previous recordings in Germany.
+In 2017, Avantgarde Music released Metal Works, a compilation of Dark Sanctuary’s own reinterpretation of a few tracks in a gothic-doom metal style, recorded here and there during the previous recordings in Germany.

 And "Iterum", again, for the second time… After these long years Dark Sanctuary has decided to break the silence and returns to their essence by releasing this EP in early 2022.
 A rebirth that announces a return to faith and life, a need to compose again around the core of the band and a flame that had never really been extinguished.

 In 2023, a new album is announced.
 Following the EP "Iterum" released in 2022, this album named "Cernunnos" is the first for 14 years, thus marking the return of the band.